PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/tables/table-in-place-update.md

 ## Examples

-In this example the Account will be set to 41000 when the Account is currently = 42000 in "Ledger Value to be allocated".
+In this example the Account will be set to 41000 when the Version is equal to "Actual" in "Ledger Value to be allocated".

 ![Table In-Place Update](/images/table_in-place_update_1.png)